Author |

 Posts: 22

-Fri Dec 07, 2012 2:00 pm |
+PostPosted: Fri Dec 07, 2012 2:00 pm Reply with quote Back to top

-jimdollar wrote: | Hi all, somewhere my 1994 Audi 80 avant is letting water in but only on the passenger side, both front and rear carpets are very wet, I have had wife in car looking for leaks as I run the hose over the roof and doors but nothing showed up, the drain hole for the sunroof is clear.
-I suppose it could be getting in the front and running back but any clues as to where I should look next? | mine was the same it was comeing from left hand side windowscreen on outside car the front shuttle that runs along the front with the wipers on had lifted and was running into air vent underneth it then running into the vent into back foot well then running into front passenger footwell i took it off and sealed it with silicon nothink since had heater on for a few weeks soon dried it out |
+Hi all, somewhere my 1994 Audi 80 avant is letting water in but only on the passenger side, both front and rear carpets are very wet, I have had wife in car looking for leaks as I run the hose over the roof and doors but nothing showed up, the drain hole for the sunroof is clear.
+I suppose it could be getting in the front and running back but any clues as to where I should look next?

 Mattu